An in-depth look at various eye drops and how they are administered, plus comparisons against one another.

 When choosing an eye drop it is best to pick one that will relieve your particular symptoms.
 For computer users, an eye drop designed for fatigued computer vision is best.
+One example for computer vision syndrome eye drops includes TheraTears®.
 For people suffering from allergies, an eye drop containing an antihistamine is best.
 For people with dry eyes, lubricating eye drops are helpful.
 Some eye drops require a doctor’s prescription so if you are not able to find an eye drop for your discomfort, it is a good idea to ask your doctor.

 Who Uses Eye Drops?

 Almost everybody uses eye drops, and why not?
 There are several kinds available over-the-counter to solve even minor eye problems.
 Eye drops are also used by eye care professionals to diagnose, treat, or prevent eye conditions such as glaucoma.
 Eye drops are also used by medical doctors to protect the eyes of newborn babies as they transition from the womb to the outside world.

 How to Administer Eye Drops

 Although many people can administer their own eye drops easily, for others the task is not as simple.
 Whether you are using over-the-counter or prescription eye drops, use the step-by-step guide below to help you administer them correctly: